Abnormal Pap Smears

 What Is An Abnormal Pap Smear?

 Did your Pap smear results come back abnormal?
-If so, then your gynecologist most likely recommended getting a further evaluation to find out what might be going on.
-Since abnormal results could mean that there are precancerous or cancerous cells present within the cervix, your OBGYN will want to perform a more in-depth examination to check the health of the cervix.
-This is known as a colposcopy.
+If so, then your physician most likely recommended getting a further evaluation to find out what might be going on.
+Since abnormal results could mean that there are precancerous or cancerous cells present within the cervix, you will want to discuss a more in-depth examination to check the health of the cervix.
+This is known as a colposcopy and is performed by a gynecologist or specially trained women's health nurse practitioner.
 We are here to discuss the abnormal result as well as to provide treatment options should treatment be necessary.

 What happens during a colposcopy?

 Will I need to get a cervical biopsy?

-Your women's health practitioner may recommend taking a biopsy, or tissue sample from the cervix or vagina if there are any abnormalities detected that require further testing.
-If you need a cervical biopsy, our women's health specialist will use an instrument to remove a small piece of tissue and also from your endocervix.
+Your women's health practitioner will look at your cervix through a microscope (colposcope) and most likely take a biopsy, or tissue sample, from the cervix or vagina if there are any abnormalities detected that require further testing.
+If you need a cervical biopsy, our women's health specialist will use an instrument to remove a small piece of tissue from two parts of your cervix, the exocervice, and the endocervix.
 It’s normal to feel pressure and cramping during a biopsy.

 After the biopsy, we will send your samples to a lab for testing.
-It can take up to one week or more to get your results.
-We will provide you with further instructions including coming back into our office for the results.
-If there are abnormal cells present within the cervix further testing or treatment may be required.
+It can take up to two weeks to get your results.
+We will provide you with further instructions when you come back into our office to discuss the next step in your treatment plan.
+If your biopsy specimens show abnormal cells present within the cervix, further testing or treatment may be required.